The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

 Once the files are segmented properly, the next step is to run \verb|surface.py| to generate triangulated surface 3D models for each object in the CT scan.
-The surfaces are generated from the CT images with the Marching Cubes algorithm \cite{lorensen1987marching}.
+The surfaces are generated from the CT images with the Marching Cubes algorithm; see \cite{lorensen1987marching}.
 The user must provide a threshold parameter (called \verb|iso| in the code) for the surfacing.
 As in the segmentation part above, the \verb|iso| threshold value is material dependent, and may also depend on the size of the objects, amount of fine detail, and the resolution of the CT scanner.
 For surfacing bone fragments we normally use \verb|iso=2500|, with some manual adjustments in special cases.
-The surfacing script reads the CT resolutions, which are often different between slices, compared to within each 2D slice, from the DICOM header files and scales the resulting mesh so that the units are milimeters in all coorinate directions.
+The surfacing script reads the CT resolutions, which are often different between slices, compared to within each 2D slice, from the DICOM header files and scales the resulting mesh so that the units are millimeters in all coordinate directions.
 Choosing good thresholds is largely application dependent.
 Larger threshold values may omit fine scale details, while small threshold values will pick up on noise and scanning artifacts.
 When scanning bone fragments, lower values are useful when the bone is extremely thin or more porous and lower values capture trabecular bone better than higher values.

 The \verb|surface.py| script also has the capability to generate rotating animations (as \verb|gif| files) of each object that has been surfaced.
 All the meshes are output as individual \verb|.ply| files.